AlibabaCloudDocs/ecs/intl.en-US/Instance/Manage instances/Configure time/Configure chrony for Linux instances (Alibaba Cloud Linux 2).md

 ## Configure chrony

 1. Connect to the instance.
-For more information,see [Connect to a Linux instance by using VNC](/intl.en-US/Instance/Connect to instances/Connect to Linux instances/Connect to a Linux instance by using VNC.md).

-2. Run the following command to open the configuration file of chrony:

-    ```
-    vim /etc/chrony.conf
-    ```

-3. Find `server <NTP server> minpoll 4 maxpoll 10 iburst` and press the I key to edit the file.
-Add `#` at the beginnings of sentences that contain the NTP servers that you want to hide.

-4. Add a row of NTP server information in the `server <Required NTP server> minpoll 4 maxpoll 10 iburst` format.
-Then, press the Esc key and enter `:wq` to save the file and exit.

-    For more information about NTP servers, see [Alibaba Cloud NTP server](/intl.en-US/Instance/Manage instances/Configure time/Alibaba Cloud NTP server.md).

-5. Run the following commands to start the chronyd service and configure it to run on system startup:

-    ```
-    systemctl start chronyd.service
-    systemctl enable chronyd.service
-    ```

-6. Run the following command to view the list of servers that have chrony enabled:

-    ```
-    chronyc -n sources -v
-    ```

-## Configure chrony

-1. Connect to the instance.
-For more information,see [Connect to a Linux instance by using VNC](/intl.en-US/Instance/Connect to instances/Connect to Linux instances/Connect to a Linux instance by using VNC.md).
+For more information,see [Connect to a Linux instance by using password authentication](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Linux instance by using password authentication.md).

 2. Run the following command to open the configuration file of chrony: